Top 10 Things You Must Do in New York City

 Statue of Liberty

 The Statue of Liberty, a gift from France in 1886, proudly stands in New York Harbor.
-It welcomes immigrants and visitors, holding its torch high as a symbol of liberty and enlightenment.
-It symbolizes hope and the promise of a better life in America for many newcomers.
+As a symbol of liberty and enlightenment, it welcomes immigrants and visitors, holding its torch high.
+For many newcomers, it represents hope and the promise of a better life in America.

 Ellis Island